Upcoming Events

 For museum members only: Learn more about The Sculpture of Scott, Payton, Hayden, and Bechet with LSUMOA Chief Curator Michelle Schulte.

 Learn more about the art of John T. Scott, Frank Hayden, Martin Payton, and Ron Bechet during this panel discussion.
+A public reception will follow this panel discussion.

 The LSU Museum of Art and LSU Museum Store will be closed Thursday, November 27 through Sunday, November 30, 2025 for the Thanksgiving holiday.